MarkRoss470/cuckoo-lang/kernel/tests/readme.md

 # TODOs
 * Check that giving the wrong number of level args gives an error
-* Check for panics when different parts of a data declaration are not types which should be
 * Check deduced types for applications and lambdas
 * Check defeq on terms
 * Check namespacing (collisions etc.)